-1. What if an awardee changes his/her mind about going into nursing after he/she has accepted the Nurse Corps SP Award?
+- 1. What if an awardee changes his/her mind about going into nursing after he/she has accepted the Nurse Corps SP Award?
 Accepting a Nurse Corps SP award is a serious commitment to serve as a RN or NP in a facility with a critical shortage of nurses.
 Individuals who accept the scholarship and change their mind about nursing before completing nursing school or the service commitment, have breached their contract with the U.S. Government and must pay back all monies paid directly to them and to the school on their behalf, with interest.
-The amount owed, including interest, must be paid within 3 years of the date of the default, which is the date that a participant is no longer in compliance with their NURSE Corps SP contract.
-Please note that participants who default on their Nurse Corps SP contract become ineligible to participate in any federal loan repayment programs, including the Nurse Corps Loan Repayment Program.
-The HHS Secretary or his/her designee may terminate a Nurse Corps SP contract for an academic year if, on or before June 1 of the school year, a participant:

-- a. submits a written request to terminate their contract for that academic year; and - b. repays all amounts paid to, or on behalf of, them (tuition, stipends and ORC) for that academic year.
+The amount owed, including interest, must be paid within 3 years of the date of the default, which is the date that a participant is no longer in compliance with their Nurse Corps SP contract.
+Please note that participants who default on their Nurse Corps SP contract become ineligible to participate in any federal loan repayment programs, including the Nurse Corps SP contract for an academic year if, on or before June 1 of the school year, a participant: - a. submits a written request to terminate their contract for that academic year; and - b. repays all amounts paid to, or on behalf of, them (tuition, stipends and ORC) for that academic year.

 If you meet these requirements and the contract is successfully terminated, you no longer have a service obligation for that school year.
 Please note, however, that if you received Nurse Corps SP support for one or more prior school years, you will still owe service in return for those prior years of support.
-For more information, see Service Compliance section of this APG.
+For more information, see Service Compliance section of this Guidance.